Baklava

 • Layer two sheets of dough on top of the last nut layer, brush with butter, and repeat twice more so that the top layer of dough is six sheets deep.

-• Using a sharp knife, cut the baklava diagonally into rows, then turn the pan and cut the opposite way diagonally, to form diamond shaped pieces.
+• Using a sharp knife, cut the baklava diagonally into rows, then turn the pan and cut the opposite way diagonally, to form diamond-shaped pieces.
 Bake in the preheated oven for 50 minutes, until golden brown on top.

 • While the baklava is baking, make the syrup by stirring together the water and sugar in a medium saucepan.
 Bring the water and sugar to a simmer over medium heat, then stir in the vanilla and honey.
-Simmer 20 minutes, until thickened slightly.
+Simmer for 20 minutes, until thickened slightly.

 • Pour the syrup over the hot baklava, spreading evenly.
 Let cool completely, then cut into pieces.